clarencepohh/tp/docs/DeveloperGuide.md

 ### Task Types
 The `TaskType` enum defines the different types of tasks supported by the application: `TODO`, `EVENT`, and `DEADLINE`.

-### Error Handling <br>
-The application handles various exceptions, such as `TaskManagerException`, `DateTimeParseException`, and `NumberFormatException`.
-When an exception occurs, an error message is printed to the console, and the application continues to run.

 ## TaskManager Component

 ### Overview: